 At present, the only other option is "euler", which just updates the MHD fields in a single-stage.
-It is ONLY INTENDED FOR TESTING PURPOSES and at the time of writing this documentation, it has not been rigorously tested.
-When using this choice, make sure to pass "nn" to the $reconstruct_method$ parameter.
-This scheme should generally be compatible with courant factors satisfying $C \le 1$.
+It is ONLY IN-TENDED FOR TESTING PURPOSES and at the time of writing this documentation, it has not been rigorously tested.
+When using this choice, make sure to pass "nn" to the reconstruct_method parameter.
+This scheme should generally be compatible with courant factors satisfying $C \leq 1$.